What is project cost management software?

 This popular project management platform offers basic cost tracking through custom fields and integrations with time tracking tools.

-It's well suited to teams already using Asana for project management who want basic cost visibility alongside their tasks.
-It's a very user-friendly platform that offers cost tracking through custom fields and integrations, but has very limited cost management functionality and very basic reporting and analysis.
+It's a good fit for teams already using Asana for project management who want basic cost visibility alongside their tasks.
+It's a very user-friendly platform that offers cost tracking through custom fields and integrations, but has very limited cost management features and very basic reporting and analysis.

 It’s not ideal for detailed cost control needs.